RITRedteam/Headshot/README.md

 ## Installation
 There is a install script provided in the repo.
 It will pull down NGINX and compile it with the module.
 Then NGINX directory will be setup in `/usr/local/nginx` (NGINX default).
 After this the `NGX_HTTP_CONTENT_PHASE` is hooked and the module will be running in NGINX.
-In addition, the deb file provided can be used to install the exploited NGINX to an already existing NGINX install, like so:
+In addition, the deb files provided can be used to install the exploited NGINX by running the following:

 ```
-dpkg -i nginx-core_1.10.3.3-0ubuntu0.16.04.3_amd64.deb
+dpkg -i deb/*.deb
 ```
 In the event of compiling from source [this webpage](https://www.nginx.com/resources/wiki/start/topics/tutorials/installoptions/) maybe helpfule for the configure portion of `install.sh`.